JUDGE JUDY HAS HER LIMITS, YOU KNOW

 Of course, the discussion is found in a dissent to a fairly low-level, unreported decision, but it’s a thoughtful analysis of the encroachment rule in a state where precedent on the subject is sparse.
 Good reading on cold winter night … unless, of course, another episode of Judge Judy is on.

 Iny v.
 Collom, 827 N.Y.S.2d 416, 13 Misc.3d 75 (Sup.Ct.
 N.Y., 2006).
-The roots of a tree situated on defendant’s property damaged the wall of a garage on plaintiff’s property.
-Plaintiff lacked the room to cut the roots out himself without trespassing on his neighbor’s land.
-He sought to get his neighbor to remove the objectionable tree, which he felt would have been the best way to fix the problem, but the defendant refused.
-Plaintiff sued in small claims to recover $2,100.
+The roots of a tree situated on Robert Collom’s property damaged the wall of a garage on Sol Iny’s property.
+Sol lacked the room to cut the roots out himself without trespassing on Bob’s land.
+He sought to get Bob to remove the objectionable tree, which he felt would have been the best way to fix the problem, but Bob refused.
+Sol sued in small claims to recover $2,100.
 The trial court awarded him this sum.
-Defendant appealed.
+Bob appealed.